Faculty of Health and Social Care

 Full time Level 3 Course

-Minimum of 4 GCSEs at grades A-C/4-9 (including English and Maths) or a vocational qualification Level 2, plus GCSE grade C/4 in both English and Maths
+Minimum of 4 GCSEs at grades A-C/4-9 (including English and Maths) or a vocational qualification Level 2 in the chosen subject,

 Minimum of 5 GCSE passes but English and Maths GCSE must be Grade 5 or above.